danielgtaylor/django-ccss/README.md

             color: $basecolor.brighten(30)
             text-decoration: underline

 Then run ./manage.py ccss and take a look in your MEDIA_ROOT at styles/test.css.
 That file can now be included like normal in your Django templates.
-When you've created a default view and base template that includes the CSS file, you can run ./manage.py ccssrun and go to http://localhost:8000/ in your browser like normal.
+When you've created a default view and base template that includes the CSS file, you can run ./manage.py runserver and go to http://localhost:8000/ in your browser like normal.
 Anytime you update your test.ccss file the test.css file will be automatically regenerated, all you need to do is hit refresh in your browser.
+When you deploy to a production server and no longer use the development server, use ./manage.py ccss to regenerate outdated CSS files.

 License
 -------